 I experienced it with Sape links years ago, when Speed Rank was the first service to really offer the Russian link network to buyers form all over the world.
-Now, with SerpLogic’s outreach service, I am seeing history repeat itself again.
-Editorial links are hot and it’s not just SEO agencies that are trying to scoop them up as fast as they can get their hands on them; business owners that are attempting to do their own SEO are on the lookout for them also, simply because they are the latest SEO buzz.
+Now, with SerpLogic’s Editorial Links, I am seeing history repeat itself again.
+Editorial Links are hot and it’s not just SEO agencies that are trying to scoop them up as fast as they can get their hands on them; business owners that are attempting to do their own SEO are on the lookout for them also, simply because they are the latest SEO buzz.

 They can cost several hundred dollars to a couple thousand dollars…for a SINGLE link.
 Why is a single link worth so much money?

 - They help build trust.
 To be able to say “My website was featured in Forbes” is the ultimate e-penis statement.